 A production that has a professional director and half or more of the cast consisting of professional actors, not including the “Outstanding Juvenile” category, is placed in the professional production category for “Overall Production.”
 This rule only affects the "Overall Production" category and does not apply to Youth and Ballet productions.

 On the appropriate line, enter the name of the NOMINEE (person to be judged), a “P” if the person is a professional (see Note below) and the CHARACTER portrayed, for each person you want judged.
 If necessary, include a description of the Nominee’s appearance - it can be helpful in identifying the character.
 You do not have to enter a name on every line.
 DO NOT enter more names for any category than there are lines.
 Any additional names will not be considered.
 Include only the best characters.
 If any of the character parts are double cast, you must designate which performances should be judged.
 Do not change the ballot to fit your purpose, if you do, the changed lines will not be considered.

 There is no age limit for who can be nominated for an Individual Nomination, except for the “Outstanding Juvenile” category.
 This rule means that if for example, in the production of “Oliver” the individual cast as Oliver, who is usually under 18 years old, can be nominated for “Lead Actor” or “Lead Supporting Actor” and not only as “Outstanding Juvenile,” as in past seasons.
 It is up to the Producing Member to decide how the individual should be nominated.
 This rule applies to all productions (Musical, Comedy, Drama, Revue, etc.) except Youth and Ballet.

 To be nominated in the “Outstanding Juvenile” category, an individual must be 18 years of age or under or currently enrolled as a High School student.

-A person can only be nominated once on a ballot for an Individual Award.
+A person can only be nominated once on a ballot for an Individual Acting Nomination.